aplbrain/dandi-archive/doc/design/private-and-embargo-bucket-design.md

 1. We will create a new bucket (in dandi-infrastructure) for private data, as well as a corresponding log bucket.

-1. We will add `EmbargoStatus.PRIVATE` as an enum value (in dandi-archive)
+1. We will add new boolean variable `private` to ? models (in dandi-archive)
-   * This value will indicate a permanently private dandiset
+   * A value of `True` will indicate a permanently private dandiset
-   * Current definition of `EmbargoStatus` class: https://github.com/dandi/dandi-archive/blob/2ac48ebd7ad32607d155da4916ce3aa8d0a4d562/dandiapi/api/models/dandiset.py#L13
+   * We still need to figure out which model(s) this variable will be added to
+   * Also to consider: How this variable interacts with the `EmbargoStatus` [class](https://github.com/dandi/dandi-archive/blob/2ac48ebd7ad32607d155da4916ce3aa8d0a4d562/dandiapi/api/models/dandiset.py#L13)

 1. Use S3 Batch operation for copying data over and AWS Lambda function(s) for monitoring and handling errors